toni-21/single-grid-component/README.md

 ### Useful resources

 - [StackOverflow](https://stackoverflow.com/) - With this site, I could solve some specific questions.
 So I also recommend getting a look at this type of forums before asking some questions.
-- [FrontendMentorSlack](https://frontendmentor.slack.com/) - On this platform i was able to get much needed insights abd solutions to this challenge
+- [FrontendMentorSlack](https://frontendmentor.slack.com/) - On this platform i was able to get much needed insights and solutions to this challenge

 ## Author